umutbb/top-10-cicd-security-risks/Risks/CICD-SEC-01-Insufficient-Flow-Control-Mechanisms.md

-* **CODE REVIEW**Push code to a repository branch, which is automatically deployed through the pipeline to production.
+* **CODE REVIEW / **Push code to a repository branch, which is automatically deployed through the pipeline to production.
-* **DY**Push code to a repository branch, and then manually trigger a pipeline that ships the code to production.
+* **DY / **Push code to a repository branch, and then manually trigger a pipeline that ships the code to production.
-* **BRIGHT, CODE OWNER, CODE REWIW**Directly push code to a utility library, which is used by code running in a production system.
+* **BRIGHT, CODE OWNER, CODE REWIW / **Directly push code to a utility library, which is used by code running in a production system.
-* **CODE REVIEW**Abuse an auto-merge rule in the CI that automatically merges pull requests that meet a predefined set of requirements, thus pushing malicious unreviewed code.
+* **CODE REVIEW / **Abuse an auto-merge rule in the CI that automatically merges pull requests that meet a predefined set of requirements, thus pushing malicious unreviewed code.
-* **CODE REVIEW**Abuse insufficient branch protection rules—for example, excluding specific users or branches to bypass branch protection and push malicious unreviewed code.
+* **CODE REVIEW / **Abuse insufficient branch protection rules—for example, excluding specific users or branches to bypass branch protection and push malicious unreviewed code.
-* **CODE SIGN**Upload an artifact to an artifact repository, such as a package or container, in the guise of a legitimate artifact created by the build environment.
+* **CODE SIGN / **Upload an artifact to an artifact repository, such as a package or container, in the guise of a legitimate artifact created by the build environment.
 In such a scenario, a lack of controls or verifications could result in the artifact being picked up by a deploy pipeline and deployed to production.
-* **BASEPLUS**Access production and directly change application code or infrastructure (e.g AWS Lambda function), without any additional approval/verification.
+* **BASEPLUS / **Access production and directly change application code or infrastructure (e.g AWS Lambda function), without any additional approval/verification.

 ## Recommendations